Chemical castration

 Chemical castration is castration via anaphrodisiac drugs, whether to reduce libido and sexual activity, to treat cancer, or otherwise.
-Unlike surgical castration, where the gonads are removed through an incision in the body, chemical castration does not remove organs, nor is it a form of sterilization.
+Unlike surgical castration, where the gonads are removed through an incision in the body, chemical castration does not remove organs and is not a form of sterilization.

 Chemical castration is generally reversible when treatment is discontinued, although permanent effects in body chemistry can sometimes be seen, as in the case of bone density loss increasing with length of use of depot medroxyprogesterone acetate (DMPA).

-In May 2016, The New York Times reported that a number of countries use chemical castration on sex offenders, often in return for reduced sentences.
+In men, chemical castration reduces sex drive and the capacity for sexual arousal, side effects of some drugs may include depression, suicidal ideation, hot flashes, anemia, infertility, increase in body fat and higher risks of cardiovascular diseases and osteoporosis.
+In women, chemical castration acts by decreasing testosterone levels in order to lower their sex drive, side effects include the deflation of breast glands, expansion of the size of the nipple and shrinking of bone mass.

+In some jurisdictions, chemical castration has been used to reduce the libido of sexual offenders.
+The effectiveness of chemical castration in decreasing recidivism among sex offenders is controversial.

 Effects

 On males

 When used on males, these drugs can reduce sex drive, sexual fantasies, and capacity for sexual arousal.
 Life-threatening side effects are rare, but some users show increases in body fat and reduced bone density, which increase long-term risk of cardiovascular disease and osteoporosis, respectively.
 Males may also experience gynecomastia (development of larger-than-normal mammary glands in males); full development is less common unless chemical castration is combined with feminizing oestrogen therapy.

+Some drugs, such as medroxyprogesterone acetate, cyproterone acetate, and LHRH agonists can decrease serum testosterone and estradiol in the body, thus impairing the metabolism of glucose and lipid.
+These drugs can also cause depression, hot flashes, infertility, and anemia, aside from cardiovascular diseases and osteoporosis.
+The risk of side effects caused by chemical castration drugs can increase depending on the length of time under which they are administered.
+A 2004 study in which eleven men were chemically castrated ended with one committing suicide after one year of treatment; in another 2020 study, increases in suicidal ideations was reported by 8% of its treatment group, which led to the hospitalization of two of the 25 subjects who had been administered degarelix.